srlasher/pdstools/Home.md

 install.packages("devtools")
 ```

 4. Then load the `devtools` library and install the `cdhtools` package.
 Note the `build_vignettes` flag.
 When prompted for updates, we recommend installing only binary CRAN packages.
+Note that we have seen failures when installing over VPN, so you may have to (temporarily) go off VPN to install the package from GitHub.

 ```r
 library(devtools)